Blog > Can you do equity release on leasehold flats?

 Pure RetirementLending criteria differ across age groups.
 For example, with the Pure Classic lifetime mortgage, where the youngest applicant is age 66-70 there needs to be at least 114 years remaining on the lease.

 If you don’t have enough years remaining on your lease, you may be able to extend its length so that your flat becomes eligible for equity release.
-Another option might be to buy the freehold or a share of the freehold with owners of other flats in the building.

 These solutions will incur some costs and legal fees, although the good news is that you may be able to cover these from some of the money you release.